-Pre-trained sentence encoder LASER3 that vectorize each sentence and all possible combinations of classification models (MPL and CNN) are compared in the reported results on Table \ref{tab:laser_sent_enc}.
-Note that all classification models have been trained from scratch.
-For all the evaluations, punctuation are removed and each sentence transformed in lowercase.
+The pre-trained LASER3 sentence encoder, which vectorizes each sentence and all possible combinations of classification models (MPL and CNN) are compared in the results reported in Table \ref{tab:laser_sent_enc}.
+Note that all classification models were trained from scratch.
+For all the evaluations, punctuation are removed and each sentence was converted to lowercase.

-Table \ref{tab:laser_sent_enc} shows weighted average results of LASER3 with classification models (MLP, CNN).
-LASER+MLP achieves best results with F1-score of 55\% on 5k samples and 42\% on all samples compared to LASER+CNN which produced poor results with a low F1-score of 1\%.
-To improve the LASER+CNN model, we have tuned the CNN model hyperparameters relying on the Ray Tune library \citep{liaw2018tune}.
-The tuned hyperparameters are: the size of the last internal representation before the classification layer, the learning rate (lr) and the batch size.
-We have run the tuning on 10 different trials, and for each trial, Ray Library randomly sampled a combination of parameters using ASHAScheduler which terminates early the trials performing badly.
-Best hyperparameters obtained are reported on table \ref{tab:laser_cnn_hyperparams}.
-This leads to the results reported on table \ref{tab:laser_sent_enc}.
+Table \ref{tab:laser_sent_enc} presents the weighted average results of LASER3 combined with classification models (MLP, CNN).
+LASER+MLP achieves the best performance with an F1-score of 55\% on 5k samples and 42\% on the full dataset, compared to LASER+CNN which produced poor results with a low F1-score of 1\%.
+To improve the LASER+CNN model, we tuned the CNN model hyperparameters using the Ray Tune library \citep{liaw2018tune}.
+The tuned hyperparameters include the size of the final internal representation before the classification layer, the learning rate (lr) and the batch size.We performed 10 tuning trials, and for each trial, the Ray Library randomly sampled a combination of parameters using the ASHAScheduler, which terminates poorly performing trials early.
+The best hyperparameters obtained are reported in Table \ref{tab:laser_cnn_hyperparams}.
+This leads to the improved results reported in Table \ref{tab:laser_sent_enc}.